mirrorwarp/scratch-l10n/README.md

-# @turbowarp/scratch-l10n
+# @mirrorwarp/scratch-l10n

-This is a modified version of scratch-l10n with translations that aren't used by TurboWarp removed.
+This is a modified version of scratch-l10n with translations that aren't used by MirrorWarp removed.

 ## Scripts